RobertPujante/gallery_UI/README.md

-# gallery_UI
+# gallery UI
-This is a videos and images user interface design
+This is a image cards user interface design